Tmargo101/330-SpaceTracker/README.md

         - draw a line between launch / landing & show distance between them?
         - Show photos from the mission or the official spaceX video (video in popup?)
 - Dark theme?

-- Middle of night note: hacky way to display more info about an item: call the entire block of example bootstrap button popup code in each table row instead of populating a cfunction onclick.

-- Middof ofnight note 2: got it working but not sure popup is right way to do this.
-HOw will the map display loaded data if it's obscured behind the model?  find a way to have model onscreen WHILE INTERACTING WITH THE MPA ON THE RIGHT